rfakhouri/cicdepresentations/docker/presentation.md

 ------

-Containers are like Apartments, they don't manage their own infrastructure but let the Apartment (Docker Daemon) manage it for them .
+Containers are like Apartments, they don't manage their own infrastructure but let the Apartment Building (Docker Daemon) manage it for them .

 ------